 Adrienne Havelka is a music education major at the University of Colorado Boulder studying with Christina Jennings.
 Originally from Ottawa, Illinois, she studied flute with Cindi Isenhower since age 7.
 Havelka also loves piano and took lessons under Gail Cross starting at age 6, and has continued her studies with Professor Daniel Sher at CU.
 In 2009, Havelka lived in Sanary sur Mer, France, for a semester and studied flute with Deny Gamon at L’Ecole de Musique de Sanary sur Mer.
 She is a four-year member of the ILMEA District 2 band, earning first chair her junior year.
 In 2014, Havelka played flute in the ILMEA All-State Honor Band, and in 2015 she played piccolo in the ILMEA All-State Band.
 In the summer of 2013, she traveled to New Orleans for the National Flute Convention, where she played in the National Flute Association High School Flute Choir.
 During her senior year of high school, Havelka was a recipient of the Semper Fidelis Music Award.
 She has performed as guest principal with the Dekalb Band and the Illinois Valley Symphony Orchestra.
 Havelka has performed in master classes with John McMurtery, Marco Granados, Brook Ferguson, Marisela Sager, Bonita Boyd and Judith Mendenhall and attended the ARIA International Summer Music Academy in 2016.
 Havelka loves working with young children and aspires to teach general music, and eventually have her own private flute studio.
 She worked with sixth grade flute players as a sectional coach for the CU Middle School Ensemble program.
 During high school, she was assistant director for a junior flute ensemble and taught lessons to beginning flutists.
 She is the piccolo section leader for the Golden Buffalo Marching Band.
 Havelka was also on the cover of the September 2014 edition of “Flute Talk” magazine.
 Aside from music, she also loves to travel, read and spend time with her cats.

-Combining her love of flute with her passion for education, Colorado native Celeste Landy is a junior music education major at the University of Colorado Boulder.
-A Colorado native, she studies with Professor Christina Jennings, having studied previously with Heather Davis and Jayne Copland.
+Combining her love of flute with her passion for education, Colorado native Celeste Landy is a music education major at the University of Colorado Boulder.
+She studies with Professor Christina Jennings, having studied previously with Heather Davis and Jayne Copland.
 In high school, Landy performed with the CU Honor Band, Continental League Honor Band, Western State Honor Band and Colorado All-State Band as a featured soloist on the alto flute.
 Landy is a recipient of the John Philip Sousa Award and the Colorado Outstanding Musician Award.
-She has performed in master classes with Brook Ferguson, Naomi Seidman, Bonita Boyd and Judith Mendenhall and has attended the ARIA International Music Academy.
-She has also studied in Italy with Paolo Zampini and performed at the Alba Music Festival.
+She has performed in masterclasses with Brook Ferguson, Naomi Seidman, Bonita Boyd, and Judith Mendenhall and has attended the ARIA International Music Academy.
+She has also studied in Florence, Italy with Paolo Zampini and performed at the Alba Music Festival.
 Having an interest in conducting as well, Landy conducted the CU Symphonic Band as a student conductor in 2018.
 During the summers, Landy enjoys sharing her love of music with younger students by working as a camp counselor and private teacher.
-In her free time, she loves to read, hike and play with her dogs.
+In her free time, she loves to read, hike, and play with her dogs.

 Joanna Hope Toohey is a senior at the University of Colorado Boulder, pursuing a double major in flute performance and history.
 Toohey began studying piano at age 4 before moving her focus to the flute at age 10, studying first with Gina Vega and subsequently with Melissa Graham and Brook Ferguson.
 In high school, she participated in the 2014 Interlochen Summer Arts Camp, where she performed as second flutist and piccoloist of the World Youth Symphony Orchestra.
 The same year, Toohey was selected as principal flutist of both the Colorado All-State Orchestra and the University of Colorado Honor Band, as well as piccoloist of the Colorado All-State Band.
 She loves orchestral playing and has held principal flute positions in the Denver Young Artists Orchestra (DYAO) and the Greater Boulder Youth Orchestras, where she was a prizewinner in the 2013 concerto competition.
 In the Summer 2014, she performed as principal flutist in DYAO’s concert tour of France, Italy and Spain.
 Since beginning her studies with Christina Jennings at CU Boulder, Toohey has participated in numerous competitions, chamber music groups, large ensembles and summer music festivals.
 She has performed in master classes with Mathieu Dufour, Philippe Bernold, Bonita Boyd, Patricia George, Judith Mendenhall, Alexa Still, Eva Amsler and Philip Dikeman.

 A finalist in the New World Symphony, Brice Smith has a deep passion for teaching and community engagement through classical music.
 He studies with Christina Jennings as a Doctor of Musical Arts candidate at the University of Colorado Boulder.
 He completed a Master of Music in Flute Performance and a Master of Music in Chamber Music with Amy Porter at the University of Michigan, as well as a Performer Diploma under the direction of Thomas Robertello at Indiana University.
 Brice received a Bachelor of Music in Flute Performance, Violin Performance and German language at the University of Arkansas.
 He has performed in many professional bands and orchestras, including the National Repertory Orchestra.
 As a soloist, Brice has performed at the John F. Kennedy Center, with the Arkansas Philharmonic and with the University of Michigan's Camerata Symphony Orchestra.
 He has also performed at the National Flute Association's Convention as a member of the Colorado Flute Orchestra.
 As a collegiate music instructor, Brice has taught masterclasses and lessons at Adams State University, Siena Heights University and for the Crescendo Detroit Program for young students.
 Brice currently plays in the Graduate Woodwind Quintet, under the guidance of Yoshi Ishikawa.